AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/forms/using-captcha/enable-captcha-in-marketo-forms.md

 >[!NOTE]
 >
->Google adds standardized text including links to their Privacy Policy and Terms of Service to CAPTCHA-enabled forms.
+>Standardized text, including links to Google's Privacy Policy and Terms of Service, will be added to your CAPTCHA-enabled form(s).

 >[!MORELIKETHIS]
 >